Bundles of spectra and algebraic K-theory: Model categories of parametrized spectra

-is an $s$-cofibration of $R$-modules over $B$ which is a stable equivalence if either $i$ or $j$ is. \end{lemma} \begin{proof} Using the fact that all of the module categories are well-grounded, we may induct up the cellular filtration of $i$ and $j$, so it suffices to verify the result when $i$ and $j$ are generating cofibrations or generating acyclic cofibrations.
+is an $s$-cofibration of $R$-modules over $B$ which is a stable equivalence if either $i$ or $j$ is. \end{lemma} \begin{proof} Using the fact that parametrized spectra and $R$-modules are well-grounded categories, we may induct up the cellular filtration of $i$ and $j$, so it suffices to verify the result when $i$ and $j$ are generating cofibrations or generating acyclic cofibrations.
+This follows from the case when $R = S$ \cite{MS}*{12.6.5} because $R \sma (-)$ takes $s$-cofibrations and acyclic $s$-cofibrations of spectra over $B$ to $s$-cofibrations and acyclic $s$-cofibrations of $R$-modules over $B$. \end{proof}

-For generating maps, the extra factor of $A$ on either side cancels with the smash product over $A$, so we may deduce the result from the corresponding result for $A = S$ \cite{MS}*{12.6.5}, as in the proof of \cite{schwede_shipley}*{4.1.(2)}.
-We use the fact that $A$ and $R$ are $s$-cofibrant spectra to insure that $A \sma (-)$ preserves $s$-cofibrations and acyclic $s$-cofibrations of spectra over $B$ and that $R \sma (-)$ takes $s$-cofibrations and acyclic $s$-cofibrations to $s$-cofibrations and acyclic $s$-cofibrations of $R$-modules. \end{proof}

 The lemma has the following consequence.